ririw/weekendproject-autocomplete/README.markdown

         Zipped: (Build, Build), (a, a)

     The solution is simple: just make the search is at least as long as the query.
+  * Sun Jun 15 12:01:17 EST 2014 - 9204accc628afcc9739c3ad306c3ec5b012ad8d6 - U: I didn't realize that input streams
+    were so thoroughly un-resettable, so I discovered I couldn't iterate over the data set more than once.
+This was not picked up in earlier tests because they never checked for things twice.
+I've updated the tests and now I use a function yielding org.apache.commons.io.input.AutoCloseInputStream as the argument to AOLSearchSource, which simplifies the AOLSearchSource and also solves a bunch of these problems.
+Although it still isn't quite satisfactory, because it requires the user to fully traverse an iterator before closing it, which still may cause file pointer leaks

 # Acknowledgements
 This was based on the spray easter eggs template from typesafe activator.
 That shit is like magic.